 <aside> 💡 “I am responsible for Bookbot being a data-driven company.
-Key decisions are made based on data, and everyone has the appropriate data sources, tools, and knowledge to do so.”
+That key decisions are made based on data, and everyone has the appropriate sources, tools, and knowledge to do so.”

 </aside>